Save Charborough Road School playing field

 Close to 140 objections have been logged in response to this development.
 Why?

-Because as a community we feel a complete lack of respect and consultation.
+Because as a community we feel a lack of respect and consultation.

-The reality of this application is stark - it's a small site being squeezed for accommodation that will stand out like a sore thumb compared to neighbouring streets and substantially overlook the school.
+This is a small site being squeezed for accommodation that will stand out compared to neighbouring houses and streets, and overlook the school.

-By contrast, a site off Southmead Road has been earmarked with potential for 350 homes.
+Meanwhile, a site off Southmead Road has been earmarked as potential for 350 homes in the new local plan.
 That's in addition to the new town being built with potential for 25,000 homes on Filton Airfield - less than 1.5 miles away.

-A recent public meeting put resident fears in the spotlight namely:
+A recent public meeting and subsequent discussion put resident fears in the spotlight namely:

 Safety concerns from disabled residents at Bevan Court who said inappropriate parking around school times had already prevented ambulances getting to them.